joshbegley/nyt-latest/previous.md

 `Analysing the impact of another transfer window closing without the first team being strengthened`\
 https://nytimes.com/athletic/7017859/2026/02/04/newcastle-january-transfers-analysis/

-**In praise of Pep Guardiola for speaking out, regardless of the inevitable 'Whataboutery' accusations**\
+**Ignore 'Whataboutery' accusations: Guardiola should be praised for speaking out**\
 `For someone in his position to speak on difficult subjects is welcome.
 The fact he is ultimately employed by Abu Dhabi doesn’t negate that`\
 https://nytimes.com/athletic/7018841/2026/02/04/pep-guardiola-palestine-sudan-ukraine/